BurimD/slate/source/index.html.md

 }
 ```

+Use this endpoint to get information about a session.

+`GET sdev.tryoration.com/v1_5/sales/getSesion/uid/id/sessionid`

 ## Edit Module
-Use this endpoint to edit a module.
-Make sure to fill all the fields of the module.
-This will remove the old module and replace it

-`POST http:/sdev.tryoration.com/sales/v1_5/postModule/uid/sessionid`

 > POST input
 ```json